A Wedding Couple’s Personal Sentiments…

 “In order to teach, one must learn, study, experience, take part, and then lead” – Rabbi Andrea Frank

 Why I built this website?
+About Rabbi Andrea: to reach the “congregation without walls.”

-About, Rabbi Andrea’s Jewish communal experience in performing the sacred functions of the Reform Synagogue; interacted on the many levels of congregational activity along with the core values of Reform Judaism.
-Offered about Rabbi Andrea the opportunity to serve the unaffiliated.
 Abraham sat with all sides of his tent opened to welcome all.
 Those who leave their temple congregation, become unaffiliated, for many reasons have much of a need for a Rabbi as any one part of a temple building with a congregation.

 While the search for faith and encounter with God is at the heart of commitment as Jews, Rabbi Frank recognizes the many ways in which individuals define and experience their religious beliefs.